assisi/arena-ui/doc/user/source/basics.rst

 can be selected simultaneously by clicking and dragging on their name in the treeview.
-A context menu, accessed by right-clicking on a device name, enables the plotting of sensor value trends in time, as described in more detail in `Displaying data trends`_.
+A context menu, accessed by right-clicking on a device name, enables the plotting of sensor value trends in time, as described in more detail in :ref:`trends`.